Laser Technology – Associate in Science, Certificate of Achievement

 • Demonstrate effective application of optical devices to generate, manipulate, and/or detect light.

-• Operate safely high-energy, high-voltage laser systems to comply with ANSI and OSHA standards required in industrial laboratory environments.
+• Operate safely laser systems to comply with ANSI and OSHA standards required in industrial laboratory environments.

-• Perform the technical tasks required to characterize of a precision optical system, such as the measurement of a system's transmitted wavefront error or its performance in the creation of high-resolution images.
+• Perform the technical tasks required to characterize the performance of a precision optical system, such as the measurement of a system's imaging performance or transmitted wavefront error.

 Requirements for the Certificate of Achievement